ChristosHadjichristofi/NodeRed-SmartHome/README.md

 * He wants the a/c in the living room to be turned on when the temperature rises above 29 degrees
 * He wants door/window openings to be logged to the database

 Also in case of an emegerncy, he wants to be notified from a bot.
+Such emergencies are:
 * Fire
 * Burglary
 * Possible malfunction of any temperature sensor in the smart system

+Based on the above a script was created, that simulates John's life for a period of a week.
-Unexpected events throughout the week
+Unexpected events throughout the week:
 * On Tuesday at 13:00 burglars broke into John's house using the door in the living room
 * On Friday at 20:00 there was a fire in John's kitchen
 * On Sunday at 16:00 a temperature sensor malfunctioned

-Based on the above a script was created, that simulates John's life for a period of a week.

 ## Diagrams
 ![component-diagram](https://user-images.githubusercontent.com/40044042/150546525-d16995e9-e85c-4ea4-a758-4dfed5dbe118.png)